CSpanias/cspanias.github.io/_posts/2023-12-19-PortSwigger SSVs- Access control.md

 ```

 ## Lab: Unprotected admin functionality with unpredictable URL

+**Objective**: _This lab has an unprotected admin panel.
+It's located at an unpredictable location, but the location is disclosed somewhere in the application.
+Solve the lab by accessing the admin panel, and using it to delete the user carlos._

 1. If we visit the page's source code, we will find an obfuscated URL: